Arti-Dev/FillInTheWallLite/README.md

 The hole formatting are just numbers separated by commas.
 In a way, these are just ordered pairs, except without any parentheses around them.
 For example, the wall with holes shaped like an Among Us character has the holes: `2,0,4,0,1,1,2,1,3,1,4,1,1,2,2,2,2,3,3,3,4,3`

-An example of the wall bundle used in the finals on the server is in `resources/finals.yml` on this repository.

-# Commands

-- `/fitw reload`: Reloads the config.
-Can be unstable, so try not to use it.
-- `/fitw abort`: Aborts any active multiplayer game.
-- `/fitw timer`: Starts the pregame timer for multiplayer games.
-- `/fitw start`: If a pregame timer is running, start the game immediately regardless of player count.
-- `/fitw garbage`: Adds empty garbage walls to a player's playing field.
-- `/fitw bundle`: Adds a wall bundle to a player's priority wall queue.
-- `/fitw tip`: Displays an arbitrary tip on a player's playing field.
-- `/fitw modifier`: Triggers a custom gimmick on a player's playing field.
-- `/fitw custom`: Clears all queued walls and replaces them with the provided custom wall bundle
-- `/fitw spawn`: Sends you to the location defined in `multiplayer-spawn` in the config file